wpfleger96/Calculator/README.md

      * A button to switch between using "iteration" and "recursion," updating the UI appropriately;
      * The ability to toggle individual bits on and off, updating the UI appropriately.

-    Your GUI must make use of some of the styling facilities available in Swing.
+    Your GUI must make use of some of the styling facilities available in JavaFX.
     You will include your mockups in the <code>MOCKUP.md</code> file.

- 4. (50 points) Implement a GUI interface for your calculator app using Swing.
+ 4. (50 points) Implement a GUI interface for your calculator app using JavaFX.
     Your GUI must include the elements you described in your mockups.
-    The skeleton code is already setup for a basic Swing application.
+    The skeleton code is already setup for a basic JavaFX FXML application.

  5. (10 points) Ensure that your code is properly documented using both Javadoc comments and inline comments as